 The distance between the two largest marks on a tape measure is one inch.
 On a tape, inches are usually the most straightforward measurement to read.
-Inch marks are traditionally large and bold and extend along the length of the tape.
+Inch marks are traditionally bold, large numbers and extend along the length of the tape.

 Twelve inches is equal to one foot.
 A quarter inch is longer than an eighth, and its marks are the third-longest lines.
 Inside the box, you’ll see a measurement like 1F, which indicates you’ve reached the one-foot mark.
 The tape is marked in 12-inch intervals making it simple to read the total feet and inches.